microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 cd promptflow/examples/flows/chat
 ```

 To enable your chatbot flow to solve math problems, you need to instruct the LLM about the task and target in the prompt.
-Open `chat.jinja2`, you can see that tasks and targets are mentioned in the system prompt as:
+Open `chat.jinja2`, rewrite the system prompt as:

 ```
 system: